planetscale/planetscale_rails/README.md

 bundle install
 ```

+Make sure you have the [`pscale` CLI installed](https://github.com/planetscale/cli#installation).

 ## Usage

-First, make sure you have the [`pscale` CLI installed](https://github.com/planetscale/cli#installation).
-You'll use `pscale` to create a new branch.

-1. Run this locally, it will create a new branch off of `main`.
-The `switch` command will update a `.pscale.yml` file to track
+1. Using pscale, create a new branch.
+This command will create a local `.pscale.yml` file.
+You should add it to your `.gitignore`.
-that this is the branch you want to migrate.

 ```
 pscale branch switch my-new-branch-name --database my-db-name --create --wait